 The above-mentioned Acts are the foundational framework applicable to most fintechs.
 Other provisions and regulations may apply, and any entrepreneur in this sector must comply with the ordinances issued by regulators and supervisory authorities that are regularly enacted in light of ongoing developments in sectorial practices.
-In addition to local laws, regulations and ordinances, fintech activities are also extensively regulated by EU frameworks.
+In addition to local laws, regulations and ordinances, EU frameworks also extensively regulate fintech activities.